d-buckner/p2piano/README.md

 A real-time collaborative piano platform that enables musicians to play together over the internet with advanced audio synchronization.

-## Overview

-P2Piano addresses the fundamental challenge of network latency in collaborative music-making.
-Through sophisticated timing coordination and peer-to-peer networking, multiple users can perform together in real-time despite geographic separation.

 ### Key Features

 - **Real-time collaboration** with advanced latency compensation